Itgotworse26/Used_Cars_Fuel_Types/README.md

 The original plan was to use the preferred model to predict how many vehicles of each fuel types will be sold.
 With this, we can determine if the sale of diesel, petrol, or other vehicles will increase or decrease.
 We can also try to answer whether diesel or petrol vehicles have more mileage at the time of selling.

-However, after some feedback about the differences between unsupervised machine learning (i.e: the models stated above) and supervised machine learning, our plan shifted; instead of comparing the three above unsupervised machine learning models, we would instead use a deep-learning neural network.
+However, after some feedback about the differences between different machine learning models, we would add a deep-learning neural network to our ensemble.

 To explain what a deep-learning neural network is, IBM explains here that: